 A: Only stockholders, their designated proxies and guests of Graphic may attend the special meeting.
-If you plan to attend the special meeting, you must be a stockholder of record as of [●], 2007 or, if you have beneficial ownership of shares of Graphic common stock held of record by a broker, bank or other nominee, you must bring an account statement or letter from your broker, bank or other nominee showing that you are the beneficial meeting.
+If you plan to attend the special meeting, you must be a stockholder of record as of December 7, 2007 or, if you have beneficial ownership of shares of Graphic common stock held of record by a broker, bank or other nominee, you must bring an account statement or letter from your broker, bank or other nominee showing that you are the beneficial owner of shares of Graphic common stock as of the record date in order to be admitted to the special meeting.